Alturino/MusicWalker/README.md

 # Music Walker

-Welcome to the Music Walker!
-This repository showcases my Android app, Music Walker, which aims to showcase my skill and applying what I've learned in Android Development.
-Whether you're an app enthusiast or a fellow developer, this README will guide you through setup instructions, and how you can contribute to the project.
+Music Walker is a music player app for Android implemented with Jetpack Media3.

-All music in this app is from uamp google storage or can be obtained form this [link](https://storage.googleapis.com/uamp/catalog.json)
+All music in this app is from [uamp](https://github.com/android/uamp) google storage or can be obtained form this [link](https://storage.googleapis.com/uamp/catalog.json)

 ## Table of Contents